Silvinecoder/igdb-proxyapi/README.md

 ```
 const app = express()
 ```

 and another variable that either stores the port that you've picked or processes a port

 ```
 const port = process.env.PORT || 3000
 ```

 Import loadGames is self explanatory; it imports the async function from the api.js file.
-There's is also a ./api.js - . is the directory that you are in, without the . it will try to import loadGames inside the node_modules
+There's is also a ./api.js - . is the directory that you are in, without the . it will try to find ./api.js inside the node_modules

 ```
 import { loadGames } from './api.js'